Frequently Asked Questions

 What does a residential appraisal involve?

 The appraiser will conduct an inspection of the interior and exterior of your home.
-This will involve taking photographs, notes and measurements.
-The process should take between 30 to 45 minutes in total.
+This will involve taking photographs, notes, and measurements (when we do not have existing data).
+The process normally takes between 20 to 30 minutes in total, depending on the size of the property.

 Does my house have to be clean?

 No. The appraiser is there to inspect the house only not the contents.
-The condition of the home and the components that are attached are the only contributing factors.
+The condition of the structure and the components that are attached are the only contributing factors.

 Do I have to be home for the appraisal?